TMantere-git/Projects/README.md

 # Projects

-These are a compilation of projects I have been part of.
+Here is a compilation of projects I have been part of.

 ### 1. Dartbot